Overview-approach to block visibility

 Combining PHP visibility control with specific page visibility:

-When you choose the option to control visibility by PHP, you lose the ability to have Drupal automatically show/not show based on path.
-This workaround is a bit complex and clunky, but it works.
+When you choose the option to control visibility by PHP, you lose the ability to have Drupal automatically show/not show a block based on path.
+The following workaround is a bit complex and clunky, but it works.

 global $user;